Friday-seminar/.github/profile/README.md

 ### TBA -- Sergey Galkin -- toric Kähler manifolds versus dually flat Hessian statistical manifolds, after Sasaki, Dombrowski, Cheng-Yau, Delzant, Guillemin, Abreu, Molitor.

+### Sep 6 -- **Eduardo Alves da Silva** -- Classification of log Calabi-Yau pairs $(P^3,D)$ after Ducat

+Log Calabi-Yau pairs can be thought of as generalizations of Calabi-Yau varieties.
+Among them, there exists the notion of volume preserving maps.
+A natural and tough problem is classifying log Calabi-Yau pairs up to volume preserving equivalence.
+For this task, one can make use of the coregularity, the most important volume preserving invariant of a log Calabi-Yau pair.
+Recently, other invariants and refinements in the classification have been studied, especially in the coregularity 0 case.
+In this talk, I will survey some results and comment on works in progress regarding what is known to date about the classification for the case of log Calabi-Yau pairs of the form $(\mathbb{P}^3,D)$.

-### July 26 -- Andrey Soldatenkov -- Hermitian symplectic structures and degenerate twistor deformations of hyperkähler manifolds
+### July 26 -- **Andrey Soldatenkov** -- Hermitian symplectic structures and degenerate twistor deformations of hyperkähler manifolds

 In holomorphic symplectic geometry we often study the situation when a symplectic manifold admits a proper map to some other variety of positive dimension and with positive-dimensional fibres.
 A well known result of Matsushita tells that the fibres of such a fibration are always Lagrangian, and the smooth fibres are abelian varieties.
 This leads to the notion of a holomorphic Lagrangian fibration - one of the central subjects of symplectic geometry.
 Given a holomorphic Lagrangian fibration one can deform the symplectic form and the complex structure of the original symplectic manifold, producing the so-called degenerate twistor deformation.
 In the talk I will try to explain my recent joint work with Misha Verbitsky, where we study the properties of such deformations.
 We prove that for a holomorphic Lagrangian fibration on a compact hyperkähler manifold the degenerate twistor deformations are always Kähler, confirming a conjecture of Markman.